novemberfiveco/datocms-plugin-nextjs-sidebar-preview-button/README.md

 ## Development

-If you want to develop on this extension, the quickest way is to run `yarn start` and manually install it by going to Settings > Plugins, clicking the add button, and clicking "create a private one" in the lower right.
+If you want to develop on this extension, the quickest way is to run `npm start` and manually install it by going to Settings > Plugins, clicking the add button, and clicking "create a private one" in the lower right.
 Give it:

 - A name of your choosing